Frequently Asked Questions...

 The Water Pollution Control System Operators Certification Commission waives the late fee for operators who have been called to active military duty.

 Q. After I complete a school, how much time do I have to take the exam before having to complete the school again?

 As long as you have successfully completed the school, it will always be valid.
 However, if you complete a school and subsequently fail the exam for the school a total of 3 consecutive times, you will be required to complete the school again.

 Q. If I did not receive my renewal form or did not receive it in time, do I have to pay a late fee once I renew my certification?

-Ans.
 Yes.
 It is the responsibility of the operator to ensure his or her certification is renewed annually.
 Renewals are due before the end of the calendar year.
 On each operator's wallet card is the renewal due date.
 Renewal notices will be mailed out during late October every year.
-If you have not received an invoice before December 1, you should call the Technical Assistance and Certification staff 919.807.6353 and request a duplicate invoice be sent to you via fax or email.
+If you have not received an invoice before December 1, you should call the Operator Certification staff 919.807.6353 and request a duplicate invoice be sent to you via fax or email.

-Q. Can I check on my grade for an exam by calling the Technical Assistance and Certification staff?
+Q. Can I check on my grade for an exam by calling the Operator Certification staff?

 Q. Will my operator's exam be given at the completion of my school (wastewater, physical chemical, land application, etc)?